HD Radio™ Technology – Audio Level Alignment and Time Alignment

 - The relative time delay between the analog and digital audio paths should be within 1 audio sample.
 This can achieved with the use of an automatic feedback receiver, which is highly recommended.
 If such a device is not available, then manual calibration should be done and periodic monitoring is suggested.

 - If the Exporter and the Exgine are not co-located, then GPS sync is required so that the timing between the two locations is locked.
 Not establishing such a GPS sync would result in periodic audio dropouts in the receiver.
-See the link below for additional information on network timing on our website:

 - A professional HD Radio monitor should be incorporated to make these measurements or an HD Radio receiver capable of ‘split mode’ reception (left channel digital, right channel analog).
 This audio can then be recorded and the time difference between the 2 channels observed on a simple audio editor.

 - The ideal method of keeping the time alignment in tolerance is to have a split-mode receiver fed back into the exporter to automatically adjust the delay between the 2 streams.
 A few of the manufacturers are in the process of working on this solution.
 There is also at least one HD Radio monitor manufacturer that is managing the analog audio in real time and adjusting the delay as needed.

 - Multicast channels require no time alignment as they are independent of the analog and HD1 audio.